This is a sponsored post written by me on behalf of CORT. All opinions are 100% mine.

 This one definitely isn’t new, but you simply can’t forget just how many bargains you can find for your home in secondhand shops.
 The key though to getting the good stuff at these places is to drop in often.
 I try to visit some of my favorite thrift stores at least twice a week.
 And really, anytime that I’m driving by one and have 10 minutes or so to spare, I just drop in and take a gander.
 Ask the clerks there when they put out new items as well.
 Most stores put out new items throughout the day, but some have a certain schedule when they put new items out.
 If they do, try to be sure and visit the store on that day.

-Both that dresser and lamp are secondhand finds!
+Both that dresser and lamp that are in our master bedroom are secondhand finds!

 And of course, don’t forget the one universal-will-never-date tip for decorating your home – if you don’t like it as is, throw some paint on it!